 Meanwhile, each jurisdiction decides how and when they would like to enforce the ELD regulation.

 As of June 2021:

 - 10 of the 12 jurisdictions have communicated their decision for ELD enforcement (New Brunswick and the Northwest Territories have not informed their decision yet).

-- Out of those 10 jurisdictions, all of them have announced that there will be no fines or carrier points applied until June 12th, 2022, for those not equipped with a certified ELD.
+- Out of those 10 jurisdictions, all of them have announced that there will be no fines or carrier points applied until the full enforcement period, for those not equipped with a certified ELD.

 - Alberta and Manitoba mentioned the possibility of issuing warnings for carriers without ELDs after December 31st, 2021.

-- Use the next 12 months to make sure you are as ready as “reasonably possible” to comply with the mandate.
+- Use the remaining time to make sure you are as ready as “reasonably possible” to comply with the mandate.
 It takes about 6 months to fully get used to using an ELD and all the features it offers.

 - If you are a Federally Regulated Carrier required to use paper logbooks, you will have to switch to ELDs.
 If you do not have one yet, or would like to compare solutions, please request a product demo from Streamline.